 Read Pindula News without data on your phone on freedata.pindula.co.zw

 Only Applicable to Econet lines

 Writing on his Twitter handle after the preliminary squad was announced, the Leyton Orient marksman said:

 To counter the press reports, I have completed all the necessary documents to get my Zimbabwe passport.
 I will be travelling to AFCON 2019 this summer, representing my country.

 On Tuesday, Warriors team manager Wellington Mpandare also hinted on Bonne’s late inclusion in the squad on condition the process is finished before the tournament.

 Meanwhile, Bonne has featured for the national team before, in two friendly matches in 2017, and efforts to bring him for the 2019 Afcon qualifiers didn’t come to fruition due to the passport issues.

-Macauley Bonne is a Zimbabwean footballer who used to play for United Kingdom's Colchester United Football Club.
-Bonne is currently playing for Championship club Charlton Athletic.
+Macauley Bonne is a Zimbabwean footballer who used to play for United Kingdom's Colchester United Football Club and Charlton Athletic Football Club.
+Bonne is currently playing for Championship club Ipswich Town FC after joining on a season long loan from Queens Park Rangers on 27...
 Read More About Macauley Bonne

 Also known as The Warriors, the Zimbabwe National Football Team represents Zimbabwe in international football.
 It is made up of Zimbabwean professional footballers drawn from the local Zimbabwe Premier Soccer League clubs, lower division clubs as well as foreign clubs.
 The team is controlled and...
 Read More About Warriors